Learn about the differences between the infamous BitTorrent technology and the next generation P2P technology called WebRTC

 At StriveCDN we utilize WebRTC to implement our innovative solution called TrafficBoost, which can be used on-top of any OTT live streaming provider like Youtube or Facebook Live or any online TV service.
 Using WebRTC we can connect viewers watching the same live stream among each other to share parts of the stream.

 TrafficBoost divides live streams into multiple parts.
-Each part is split into segments, which are announced to one viewer at a time.
+It also divides the parts into segments, which are announced to one viewer at a time.
 We call them chunks.

-The connected viewers (peers) work as a swarm, meaning every chunk will be shared with peers via WebRTC data channels.
-This means, the swarm acts as one viewer from the serving point of view causing only a fraction of the original traffic.
+The connected viewers (peers) work as a swarm, meaning the peers share every chunk via WebRTC data channels.
+The swarm acts as one viewer from the serving point of view causing only a fraction of the original traffic.
 The side effects due to reduced data traffic are better stream stability, less latency and an increase of available bandwidth for the streaming provider.

 We are always better and never worse.